mansagills/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 ### Step 1: Create and apply a ConfigMap and Redis Pod

-First create a ConfigMap with an empty configuration block:
+First, create a ConfigMap with an empty configuration block:

 ```shell
 cat <<EOF >./example-redis-config.yaml